RodrigoPinheiro1/RodrigoPinheiro1/README.md

 <h1 align ="center"> Welcome!</h1>

-With three years of experience in the software development industry, I enjoy helping others achieve their technical goals.
-I believe that collaborative work allows us to go further, and I am always eager to take on new challenges and embrace continuous learning.
+With three years of experience as a Java developer, I specialize in Spring Boot, REST APIs, and database management.
+I enjoy helping others achieve their technical goals and believe that collaboration drives success.
+Always eager to embrace new challenges, I am committed to continuous learning and improvement.

 ## Skills